 Athens Bible School has an onsite nurse which will be available every school day.
-Prior to admittance, each student will need to provide the Nurse with all information that she needs to ensure that the student is properly cared for.
-During the year, the Nurse will notify parents and students with any information that is deemed to be important.
+Prior to admittance, each student will need to provide the Nurse with all information that she needs to ensure that the student is properly cared for. ensureDuring the year, the Nurse will notify parents and students with any information that is deemed to be important.

-Appendix A: 2021-2022 Tuition and Fees
+Appendix A: 2024-2025 Tuition and Fees

-Tuition at Athens Bible School is calculated based on the number of children that you have attending the school.
-Every effort has been made to insure the highest educational experience at the most affordable price.
-Tuition for the 2021-2022 academic year is as follows:
+Tuition at Athens Bible School is calculated based on the number of children that you have attending the school and their prospective grade level.
+Every effort has been made to ensure the highest educational experience at the most affordable price.

+Tuition for the 2024-2025 academic year is as follows:

-Annual Tuition Rate for Pre-K and Kg Students All full-time (5 days/wk) children \$3,995.00 ea.
-All part-time (3 days/wk) children (Pre-K only) \$2,500.00 ea.
+Annual Tuition Rate for Pre-K and Kg Students All full-time (5 days/wk) children \$4,195.00 ea.
+All part-time (3 days/wk) children (Pre-K only) \$3,395.00 ea.

-Annual Tuition Rate for First Year Students (any grade) 1 - 3 Children \$3,995.00 ea.
+Annual Tuition Rate for First Year Students (any grade) 1 - 3 Children \$4,195.00 ea.

 Annual Tuition Rate for Returning Students

+Kindergarten \$4,405.00 ea.

-1st and 2nd Grade \$4,295.00 ea.
+1st and 2nd Grade \$4,930.00 ea.

-3rd - 12th Grade \$5,195.00 ea.
+3rd - 12th Grade \$5,980.00 ea.